-Order Item Check CoC New Project Application Package Checklist/ Cover Sheet and Instructions Certification signed and dated Copy of New Project Application from eSnaps Applicants must complete their Applicant Profile in eSnaps Applicants must complete eSnaps application (HUD's online application system) when it becomes available Applicant must export the completed eSnaps application as a PDF and submit it with the application package Applicant must email a copy of the Application to CSD- COCNOFO@PBCGOV.ORG CoC Grantee Certification signed and dated All applicants must certify that they will meet the Palm Beach County Division of Human Services (HSCA) and Homeless and Housing Alliance (HHA) expectations for grant reporting, program standards, performance, collaboration, community engagement, transparency, and grant monitoring.
-Match Documentation Form A 25% cash or in-kind match is required for all budget components except leasing.
+Order Item Check CoC Program NEW Application Package Checklist/Cover Sheet and Instructions Certification signed and dated Copy of NEW Application from eSnaps Applicants must complete their Applicant Profile in eSnaps.
+Applicants must complete the eSnaps application (HUD's online application system) when it becomes available.
+Applicant must export the completed eSnaps application as a PDF and submit it with the application package in SAMIS Applicant must email a copy of the Application to CSD-COCNOFO@PBCGOV.ORG CoC Grantee Certification signed and dated All applicants must certify that they will meet the HSCA and HHA expectations for grant reporting, program standards, performance, collaboration, community engagement, transparency, and grant monitoring.
+A 25% cash or in-kind match is required for all budget components except leasing.
 Match is required for all projects.
 The matching agency must complete the CoC Match Documentation Form on their letterhead or provide a match letter related directly to the project application.
 Below outlines the details that must be included in the letter documenting the match.
 Match may be cash or in-kind goods or property.
 Letters must meet the following criteria: Be on letterhead from the organization providing the contribution Contain the cash amount or dollar value of the in-kind contribution.
 Contain the specific date the contribution will be made available and the period during which the contributions will be available.
 Contain the name of the applicant agency to which the contribution is being given.
 Contain the specific grant name and the fiscal year.
+Contain a description of the goods/services that will be provided (for in-kind contributions) or a description of what the funds will be spent on (for cash contributions.

-Order Item Check Contain a description of the goods/services that will be provided (for in-kind contributions) or a description of what the funds will be spent on (for cash contributions).
-Letter explaining any issue that may be unique to the items requested.
-The most recent HUD monitoring report, or, if not HUD funded, is the most recent monitoring report from the largest funder.
-Current Independent Audited Financial Statement & Management Letter If an agency does not have an independent audit, it must submit a copy of its annual financial statements, including a profit and loss statement, from the last fiscal year. eLOCCS Screen documenting expended funds to date The applicant with current HUD funding must provide a screenshot of your current "Project Portfolio" from eLOCCS documenting the previous grant amount awarded and the amount expended to date.
+Order Item Check Letter explaining any issue that may be unique to the items requested The most recent HUD monitoring report, or, if not HUD funded, is the most recent monitoring report from the largest funder.
+Current Independent Audited Financial Statement & Management Letter • If an agency does not have an independent audit, it must submit a copy of its annual financial statements, including a profit and loss statement, from the last fiscal year. eLOCCS Screen documenting expended funds to date Applicant must provide a screenshot of your current "Project Portfolio" from eLOCCS documenting the previous grant amount awarded and the amount expended to date.
 Applicants with no current HUD funding must provide a letter on agency letterhead signed by an authorized signer stating the agency has no current HUD funding.
-Organizational Chart Applicants requesting new project funding must submit an organizational chart demonstrating the agency's administrative capacity and capacity to provide the proposed services.
-Agency Budget Submit a copy of the agency's total budget for the current fiscal year and a program budget for the proposed program.
-Board of Directors List Applicants must submit a current list of the agency's board of directors.
-Board of Directors Minutes Applicants must submit a copy of the minutes for the three most recent board meetings.
-Threshold Certification Applicants must certify that they have met the threshold Criteria
+Organizational Chart • Applicants requesting new project funding must submit an organizational chart demonstrating the agency's administrative capacity and capacity to provide the proposed services.
+Agency Budget • Submit a copy of the agency's total budget for the current fiscal year and a program budget for the proposed program.
+Board of Directors List • Applicants must submit a current list of the agency's board of directors.
+Board of Directors Minutes • Applicants must submit a copy of the minutes for the three most recent board meetings.
+Threshold Certification • Applicants must certify that they have met the threshold Criteria New C ove read, understand, and agree to comply with the 2023 Palm Beach County CoC Program Competition Application Instructions and Project Scoring Tool.
+Orized Agency Representative Name and Title Agency n Local Auth orized Agency Representative Signature Date